-Loan-to-value ratio (or "LTV") is a percentage calculated by dividing the dollar amount of the mortgage loan by the value of the home securing the loan.
+Loan-to-value ratio (or "LTV") is a percentage calculated by dividing your mortgage by the value of your home.

 Freedom Mortgage uses LTV to help determine whether you qualify for a loan.
-For example, some mortgages have a maximum loan-to-value ratio of 80%.
-This means your LTV can be no greater than 80% if you want to qualify for that loan.
+For example, some mortgages require your LTV to be no greater than 80% if you want to qualify for that loan.

 How to calculate loan-to-value ratio

-If your mortgage requires a maximum LTV of 80%, you may need to increase your down payment, re-negotiate the price with the seller, or take other steps to reduce your loan-to-value ratio.
+If your mortgage requires a maximum LTV of 80%, you may need to increase your down payment or re-negotiate the price with the seller.